GregorR/style/STYLE.md

 9. **~~Don't use contractions.~~** Use contractions anywhere where you would use contractions in formal speech, so long as it doesn't create ambiguity.
    Eschewing contractions makes writing stilted.
-Some people have the misbegotten opinion that more stilted writing is more formal; the reality is that stilted writing is poor writing, in any context.
+Some people have the misbegotten opinion that stilted writing is more formal; the reality is that stilted writing is poor writing, in any context.
 Stilted writing suggests that its author's grasp of English is poor.
 Contractions are more natural, and natural writing comes across as confident, not casual.
 Moreover, contractions often convey a subtly different connotation than their uncontracted form, so banning contractions restricts expressiveness to no gain.

    Besides, how many prescriptions not to use contractions tell you not to use the word “none”?
 Not one of them.
 It's atavist drivel.